-Tracker is free for public projects, also qualified non-profits and academic institutions!
-Learn more
+Tracker is free for public projects, qualified nonprofits, and academic institutions!
+Learn more.

-When you sign up for Pivotal Tracker, your first account will be automatically enrolled in the 30-day free trial, which allows you to use all features, create an unlimited number of projects, and invite as many people to those projects as you'd like.
-You can choose one of the paid plans at any time prior to the end of the 30-day period.
-At the end of the free trial, your account will transition to the free individual plan, which allows up to 2 private projects, 2GB of file attachment storage and 3 collaborators including yourself.
+When you sign up for Pivotal Tracker, your first account will be automatically enrolled in the 30-Day Free Trial, which allows you to use all features, create an unlimited number of projects, and invite as many people to those projects as you'd like.
+You can choose one of the paid plans at any time before the end of the 30-day period.
+At the end of the free trial, your account will transition to the free individual plan, which allows up to two private projects, 2GB of file attachment storage, and three collaborators (including yourself).
 If your account is over these limits, your projects will become read-only.
-No credit card is required for the 30-day free trial.
+No credit card is required for the 30-Day Free Trial.

 Which payment types and currency do you accept?

 All prices are in USD, and we accept major credit cards including Visa, MasterCard, American Express, and Discover.